Yubico/webauthn-recovery-extension/README.md

       - 0:

-         1. Let `S` be the P-256 public key decoded from the compressed point `S_enc` as described in [SEC 1][sec1], section 2.3.4.
+         1. Let `S` be the P-256 public key decoded from the uncompressed point `S_enc` as described in [SEC 1][sec1], section 2.3.4.
 If invalid, return CTAP2_ERR_XXX.